 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Home users hearing a steady hum, buzz, or electrical noise in a karaoke system and wanting a safe way to isolate the cause.
+Who this guide is for: Home karaoke users who hear a steady hum, buzz, or electrical noise from their system and want a safe, practical way to find the cause.

-How this guide was prepared: This guide was built around common living-room karaoke setups involving TVs, mixers, amplifiers, wireless microphone receivers, power strips, and normal home wiring habits.
+How this guide was prepared: This guide was refreshed around common living-room karaoke setups that include TVs, mixers, amplifiers, wireless microphone receivers, power strips, audio cables, and normal home wiring habits.

 Quick Answer